 Dear Skyline Users:

-The Buck Institute and Skyline Team are pleased to co-announce the 2nd Buck Institute Targeted Proteomics Course on February 27th – March 3rd, 2017 in the Northern San Francisco Bay Area, California (Novato).
+The Buck Institute for Research on Aging and the Skyline Team are pleased to co-announce the 3nd Buck Institute Targeted Proteomics Course on April 2 - 6, 2018 in the Northern San Francisco Bay Area, California (Novato).

 The instructor list includes researchers and software developers with a wealth of combined experience in targeted and quantitative proteomics, and both using and creating Skyline to meet the needs of this research approach.